-- the individual already has the information; - the provision of such information would require disproportionate effort (in which case the data controller shall take appropriate measures to protect data subjects, including making the relevant information publicly available); - obtaining or disclosure of the PII is required by EU law to which the data controller is subject; or - where the PII is subject to an obligation of professional secrecy under UK or EU law.
+- the individual already has the information; - the provision of such information would be impossible or require disproportionate effort (in which case the data controller shall take appropriate measures to protect data subjects, including making the relevant information publicly available); - the provision of the information would render impossible or seriously impair the achievement of the objectives of the processing - obtaining or disclosure of the PII is required by EU law to which the data controller is subject; or - where the PII is subject to an obligation of professional secrecy under UK or EU law.

-15 Control of use
+Control of use

-Must owners of PII offer individuals any degree of choice or control over the use of their information?
+15 Must owners of PII offer individuals any degree of choice or control over the use of their information?
 In which circumstances?